 Notice of Proposed Rule Regarding Civil Money Penalties and Medicare Secondary Payer Reporting Requirements

-The Department of Health and Human Services (“HHS”), the governing agency for the Center for Medicare and Medicaid Services (“CMS”), has issued a Notice of Proposed Rule Making this week, indicating that monetary fines for failure to comply with the reporting requirements set forth as part of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (“MMSEA”) and now part of Medicare Secondary Payer (“MSP”) law may finally be on the way.
+The Department of Health and Human Services (“HHS”), the governing agency for the Center for Medicare & Medicaid Services (“CMS”), has issued a Notice of Proposed Rule Making this week, indicating that monetary fines for failure to comply with the reporting requirements set forth as part of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (“MMSEA”) and now part of Medicare Secondary Payer (“MSP”) law may finally be on the way.
 A copy of the notice can be accessed here.

 As part of the MMSEA, insurers and self-insured entities qualifying as responsible reporting entities (“RRE”) are required to notify CMS of certain settlements, judgments, and awards involving Medicare recipients.
 This process, commonly referred to as “Section 111 reporting,” establishes Medicare as the secondary payer for all past and future medical bills associated with the reported claim.
 Prior to 2013, the Social Security Act stated that an entity that failed to properly comply with their Section 111 reporting requirements was subject to a mandatory $1,000 per day fine for each claim.